Compiled by the Road Trip Alberta team

 Downhill Skiing in Canmore

-Although there is no official ski hill in Canmore, it is the ideal place to stay (and to apres-ski) for access to all the big hills in Banff National Park and to Nakiska in Kananaskis.
+Although there is no official ski hill in Canmore, it is an ideal place to stay (and to apres-ski) for access to all the big hills in Banff National Park and to Nakiska in Kananaskis.

 Here are the distances to the major ski hills in the area: